 Freshwater is essential to human existence, and to the functioning of the ecosystems that support us.
 Australia is the driest populated continent on earth and can yield only a limited amount of freshwater.
-The average annual rainfall in Australia of 469mm a year is well below the global average.
+The average annual rainfall in Australia of around 470mm a year is well below the global average.
 Despite this, Australians are the greatest per capita consumers of water, using an average of 100,000L of freshwater per person each year.
 This figure increases tenfold if the water embodied in the food and products we consume is included.

 Available freshwater resources are expected to decline with changes to rainfall patterns accompanying global climate change.
 As our population grows, so does the pressure on water use.
 To ensure future supplies of fresh, clean water we need to use it more carefully.